sixg0000d/tg-focus/README.md

 which in turn needs a phone number and login code, just as any functional Telegram client would require.
-It only saves API ID/HASH on the user's machine because these two are required each time TDLib initializes.
-But **under no circumstances** would tg-focus save the user's phone number or any other credentials.
+It only saves API ID/HASH on the user's machine because these two are required each time client initialization.
+But **under no circumstances** would tg-focus save user's phone number or any other credentials.